rsaarelm/idm/README.md

 Not part of block
 ```

-The colon block is equivalent to an extra level of indentation, without
+A colon block is syntactic sugar for an extra level of indentation and a
-actually indenting the lines and adding a comment line to enable the
+comment line that separates the headline-less outline.
+The fragment above is
-"anonymous" outline.
-The fragment above is equivalent to
+equivalent to

 ```notrust
 --